RESEARCH STARTER

 On the other hand, when there is no disaster, the islanders have access to a greater diversity of foods than in the past.
 Major agricultural crops include coconuts, cacao, palm kernels, rice, and fruit.
 Solomon Islanders also keep cattle and pigs.

-Ecotourism, including island-hopping, bird watching, and village visits, is also beginning to develop in the Solomon Islands.
-Lake Tenggano, on the eastern end of Rennell Island, is listed as a World Heritage Site by the United Nations Educational, Scientific and Cultural Organization (UNESCO).
+Ecotourism is also an important and growing aspect of the Solomon Islands’ visitor experience.
+Activities such as island-hopping, birdwatching, and visits to local villages highlight the country’s rich biodiversity and cultural traditions.
+Lake Tenggano, located on the eastern end of Rennell Island, is recognized as a World Heritage Site by the United Nations Educational, Scientific and Cultural Organization, reflecting its outstanding natural and ecological significance.

 Government